Definition and Purpose

 - Do not turn off the computer or any attached devices.
 In order to preserve evidence, the computer device should remain powered on and no one should use the system until instructed otherwise by an Information Technology Services member.

 - Disconnect the network cable connecting the device to the network jack.

 Policy for Information Technology Services (ITS)

 Information system, data security, or credit card data security incidents require the full participation of Information Technology Services, Financial Services, affected merchant, as well as leadership to properly manage the outcome.
-All threats or incidents reported by members of the campus community to ITS or discovered by ITS personnel must be brought to the attention of the Director of Information Security and the Information Systems and Data Security (ISDS) working group, which will ensure that appropriate leadership and technical resources are employed, when necessary, to:
+All threats or incidents reported by members of the campus community to ITS or discovered by ITS personnel must be brought to the attention of the Chief Information Officer and the Director of Information Security, who will ensure that appropriate leadership and technical resources are employed, when necessary, to:

 - Review the incident or threat and classify its severity.

 - Assess the extent of damage or potential for it.

 - Identify the existing and/or potential vulnerability created and the individuals and/or systems involved.